OneBogdan01/tmpl8WSL2/README.md

 Based on this template:https://github.com/jbikker/tmpl8pi/tree/main
 # WSL2
 Make sure you follow this tutorial on setting up wsl, also make sure to use **debian**![image](https://github.com/OneBogdan01/tmpl8WSL2/assets/31468440/5ed48081-9e0a-4a35-b9e9-a1bd41287210)
-As well as checking if you can run GUI apps on WSL2 https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps
+Also check if you can run GUI apps on WSL2 https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps

 On your WSL terminal install:
 ```